 Where you live in Australia can have a significant influence on your Vitamin D status.
 The Ostelin D-Test shows that you live in South Australia, so here’s a snap shot of how your local environment may affect you.

-Women ¬– Vitamin D deficiency seems to be highest in the southern regions, with 41% of women Vitamin D deficient in winter-spring, a figure that decreases to 24% during summer-autumn.
+Women ¬– Vitamin D insufficiency seems to be highest in the southern regions, with 41% of women Vitamin D insufficient in winter-spring, a figure that decreases to 24% during summer-autumn.

-Men – 25% of men are Vitamin D deficient in winter-spring; dropping to 8% in summer-autumn.
+Men – 25% of men are Vitamin D insufficient in winter-spring; dropping to 8% in summer-autumn.